titoirfan/titoirfan.github.io/docs/about.md

 ## Awards

-- Monbukagakusho (MEXT) Scholarship, from the Japanese Ministry of Education, Culture, Sports, Science and Technology (2024-2027)
+- **Monbukagakusho (MEXT) Scholarship** (2024 - 2027), from the Japanese Ministry of Education, Culture, Sports, Science and Technology